andre-geldenhuis/python-image-manipulation-session/README.md

 ./azcopy cp "https://lilablobssc.blob.core.windows.net/wellington-unzipped/images/010116002950005as382.JPG" test_data/
 ```

-Or we can try aws s3 if that is easier - though note that s3 doesn't have the fast batch mode that azcopy does for subsets of the data.
+Or we can try AWS s3 if that is easier - though note that s3 doesn't have the fast batch mode that azcopy does for subsets of the data.

 ```bash
 aws s3 cp --no-sign-request "s3://us-west-2.opendata.source.coop/agentmorris/lila-wildlife/wellington-unzipped/images/010116002950005as381.JPG" test_data/